Master of Public Administration (MPA)

 Time to Completion

 Full-time students can complete this program in two years.
-Part-time students will need three to four years, depending on how many credit hours they take each semester.
+Part-time students may need three to four years, depending on how many credit hours they take each semester.

 Click here to learn more about our program's student completion rates and refer to image for employment rates.